-We have applied to have our common stock approved for listing on The NASDAQ Global Market under the symbol "CVLT."
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "CVLT."

 SHARES ELIGIBLE FOR FUTURE SALE

 Before this offering, there has not been any public market for our common stock, and we cannot predict the effect, if any, that market sales of shares of our common stock or the availability of shares of common stock for sale will have on the market price of our common stock.
 Nevertheless, sales of substantial amounts of our common stock in the public market, or the perception that such sales could occur, could adversely affect the market price of our common stock and could impair our future ability to raise capital through the sale of equity securities.